ramp4-pcar4/ramp4-pcar4/docs/app/fixtures.md

 ## Interface

-The fixture interface has four methods, all optional.
+The fixture interface has three methods, all optional.
 They take no parameters and return no value.
 If a custom fixture implements them, the RAMP instance will run them at the appropriate time.

 - `added()` is run when the fixture has been added to the RAMP instance
-- `initialized()` is run when the fixture is `added` and the instance map has finished initializing
+- `initialized()` is run when the fixture is `added` and the instance Map has finished initializing
-- `terminated()` is run immediately before the fixture is removed from the RAMP instance
 - `removed()` is run after fixture is removed from the RAMP instance

 ## Creation